 Barns, vehicles, etc. are disinfected for hygienic livestock management, but the disinfectant freezes in the winter, so it must be mixed with antifreeze.
 We contribute to protection of animals with Viva Frostir®, a neutral antifreeze solution for the livestock industry that is gentle to animals and humans.

-Promotion of resource | Alternatives for hazardous or saving and recycling | legally regulated substances
+Promotion of resource Alternatives for hazardous of saving and recycling

 Products that contribute to environmental conservation

 Anti-sticking agents for asphalt mixtures